 This video was created for the University of Texas by Skylark Creative.
 It was awarded Best Performance, Best in the Free-Form Category and Best in Show at the ARLies Film Festival.

 During my time living in London I discovered publishing houses, I would walk in and ask for new music to perform.
 My favorite memory from this was when a publishing house employee dropped a massive stack of violin concerto scores in front of me and said "good luck."
 Here I discovered the composers Ken Hesketh, Simon Holt, Craig Armstrong and Fazil Say but most importantly I found a piece written by American Composer John Adams called The Dharma at Big Sur.
 It was incredible and I had to perform it.
 The only problem was that it was written for 6 string electric violin.

 Our first design gave us a good idea of how to make a violin.
-Daniel's amazing design ability helped the process move along quickly.
+Daniel's amazing knowledge and skill helped the process move along quickly.
 Notice the odd coloring, the library had a strong policy on changing filament (the plastic) colors on their printers.
 We did not place the strings on this model due to the design being too weak to support the pressure.

 The six string violin is essentially a plastic instrument so I needed a way to address the sound quality.
 After exhaustive research I discovered Barbera Transducers.
 Handmade, this piece of equipment is incredible.
 I wouldn't have an instrument with such a high quality sound without it.